An EFT for anisotropic anti-ferromagnets: gapped Goldstones, pseudo-Goldstones, and phase transitions: Introduction

 The goal of this work is also to present everything in a framework which can bridge the linguistic gap that is often present between the standard condensed matter and high energy physics literature.
-This is particularly important in light of the role that anti-ferromagnets might play in future searches for light dark matter, a genuinely high energy physics question which, however, requires condensed matter tools to be tackled.
+This is particularly important in light of the role that antiferromagnets might play in future searches for light dark matter, a genuinely high energy physics question which, however, requires condensed matter tools to be tackled.
+Moreover, an EFT formulation has the great advantage of allowing to neatly disentangle those phenomena that are universal, i.e. solely due to long-distance physics, from those that are, instead, due to a specific short-distance realization of the system.

 {\it Conventions:} We adopt natural units, $\hbar = c = 1$, and an index notation such that $i,j,k = 1,2,3$ label spatial coordinates.
 We also employ Einstein's notation for summing over repeated indices.